Write C# code

 - Docker containers.

-.NET applications run in modern, standardized environments (server, container, or cloud) and connect to IBM i through NTi.
-IBM i remains the data backend, while the application itself stays fully portable and independent of the underlying infrastructure.
+.NET applications run in modern, standardized environments (server, container or cloud) while accessing IBM i through NTi.
+IBM i remains the data backend, while the application stays fully portable and independent from the runtime infrastructure.